UsabilityEngineering/Fierce/README.md

 ### Executive Summary
 * Developed Protocols based on previously developed personas and scenarios
 * Updated Prototype for interactive use
+* Tested Prototype and Protocols covering implemented functions, with live user (Kevin)
+* Reviewed Prototype and implemented changes, suggested by user (Kevin)

 [Full phase 3 report](phase3/)